Promotion digraphs: Increasing tableaux

 \begin{example} Despite the previous sequence of results showing that vertices in promotion digraphs of packed rectangular increasing tableaux must have positive indegree in a large variety of cases, the indegree can in general be $0$.
 For example, consider

 Here, the assiduous reader may check that $\prom_2(T)$ has indegree $0$ at vertex $14$.
 This means the $14$ does not make it back to row $2$ within $27$ iterations of gromotion.
 The promotion order of $T$ is $25 \cdot 27 = 675$.
-Examples of this behavior are challenging to locate. \end{example}
+Examples of this behavior are challenging to locate.
+In particular, it is not feasible to search systematically, as for example $|\packinc^{27}(4 \times 10)| = 6,719,792,506,818,014,520$ by \cite[Theorem~2.4]{Pressey.Stokke.Visentin}. \end{example}

 The following shows that \Cref{ex:indegree0} is minimal with respect to its number of rows.

 \begin{corollary} Let $T\in \packinc^q(3 \times c)$.
 For each $i$, the indegree of each vertex $v$ is at least $1$. \end{corollary} \begin{proof} If $v$ appears in the frame of $T$, we are done by \Cref{cor:frame}.
 If not, then $v$ appears only in row $2$ and we are done by \Cref{cor:row_r-1}. \end{proof}